-NOTE #2: The last day to drop classes is 15-Sep-2023.
-Students must initiate this process; not faculty.
-Failure to formally drop a course will result in a "WU" grade which is equivalent to "F", affecting detrimentally your GPA.
+NOTE #2: Failure to formally drop a course within the allotted time frame by CSUN will result in the issuance of a "WU" grade which is equivalent to "F", thus detrimentally affecting your GPA.

 STANDARD OPERATING PROCEDURES:

 1. Class members are expected to maintain personal and professional standards consistent with the Code of Ethics of the national Society of Professional Engineers, the Preamble and Fundamental Canons of which are as follows: